moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 - `BASIC`
 - `DEFAULT`

-These provide the majority of lint rules you will want to apply.
+These provide the majority of lint rules you may want to apply.

 Additionally, Buf provides "extra top-level" categories, currently: